auth0/docs/articles/application-auth/current/mobile-desktop.md

 * Using one of the [Auth0 SDKs](/libraries), which are client-side libraries that **do not** include a user interface but allow for expanded customization of the authentication behavior and appearance of the login screen;
 * Calling the Auth0 [Authentication API](/api/authentication) endpoints, which allows you to integrate with Auth0 without requiring the user of Auth0's libraries.

-This article will cover how to call the Auth0 [Authentication API](/api/authentication) endpoints with the [Authorization Code Grant Using Proof Key for Code Exchange (PKCE)](/api-auth/grant/authorization-code-pkce) during the authentication and authorization process.
+This article will cover how to call the Auth0 [Authentication API](/api/authentication) endpoints with the [Authorization Code Grant using Proof Key for Code Exchange (PKCE)](/api-auth/grant/authorization-code-pkce) during the authentication and authorization process.

 ## Overview